och-mac/TraDiffusion/README.md

 # TraDiffusion

-The repo is for the paper [TraDiffusion: Trajectory-Based Training-Free Image Generation].
+The repo is for the paper TraDiffusion: Trajectory-Based Training-Free Image Generation.

 ## Environment Setup